dectan/Programming-for-Data-Analysis-Project-2/README.md

 <li>import seaborn as sns</li>
 <p>Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.It is designed to work well with dataframes from Pandas</p>
 <li>from sklearn.linear_model import LinearRegression</li>
-<p>LinearRegression fits a linear model with coefficients w = (w1, …, wp) to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation. https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html</p>
+<p>LinearRegression fits a linear model with coefficients w = (w1, …, wp) to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.[23] *sklearn.linear_model.LinearRegression*, scikit-learn, https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html</p>
 <li>from scipy.fft import fft, fftfreq</li>
 <p>Return the Discrete Fourier Transform sample frequencies.</p>
 <li>from scipy import signal</li>
-<p>to modify, analyze and process the signal https://pythonguides.com/scipy-signal/</p>
+<p>to modify, analyze and process the signal [24] *Scipy Signal – Helpful Tutorial*, pythonguides, https://pythonguides.com/scipy-signal/</p>
 <li>import json</li>
-<p>SON  (JavaScript Object Notation) is a file that is mainly used to store and transfer data mostly between a server and a web application.
+<p> JSON  (JavaScript Object Notation) is a file that is mainly used to store and transfer data mostly between a server and a web application.
 It is popularly used for representing structured data.</p>
 <li></li>
 <p></p>
 </ol>